-‘Jane The Virgin’ Actress Greice Santo Offered Millions For Weekly Sex
+‘Jane The Virgin’ Actress Greice Santo Allegedly Offered Millions For Weekly Sex

 “I am not a prostitute,” Santo said before she left.

-The Brazilian model has since kept in contact with Katz, turning down another money offer.
-This time, he offered her $15,000 and a meeting with him at the Montage Hotel.
+Reportedly, the Brazilian model has since kept in contact with Katz, turning down another money offer.
+This time, he allegedly offered her $15,000 and a meeting with him at the Montage Hotel.
 Santo’s husband, R.J.
 Cipriani, filed the defamation lawsuit on Monday against G.F.
 Bunting & Co., a crisis consulting firm that represents Katz.

 This isn’t the first time she has exposed someone.
-Last year, the Daily Mail reported John Stamos sent a bathtub photo of himself to Santo in an attempt to lure her to his hotel room.
+Last year, the Daily Mail reported that John Stamos sent a bathtub photo of himself to Santo in an attempt to lure her to his hotel room.
 In the snap obtained by the British tabloid, the Fuller House star is seen lying back in a tub inside a luxury suite at a New York hotel.
 Stamos is seen holding his camera up at the mirrored ceiling and was able to cover his private parts with the bubbles.

 The actor allegedly sent the snapshot to Santo on New Year’s Eve after they met at a Halloween party a few months prior.
 The two exchanged text messages and Stamos invited the L.A. actress to fly to New York to visit him at his hotel, according to a source close to the actress.